export and global trade

 3. Customs Clearance at the Post Office

-There is no need to visit customs houses, ports, or pay agents.
-A small-town entrepreneur in Kerala can complete customs procedures right at the local DNK center.
+There is no need to visit customs houses, ports, or Custom house agents A small-town entrepreneur in Kerala can complete customs procedures right at the local DNK center.

 4. Suitable for Small Quantity Exports